milkmansson/toit-ina226/README.md

-# Toit Library for a TI INA226 Voltage/Current Measurement Mmodule
+# Toit Library for a TI INA226 Voltage/Current Measurement Module
 Toit Driver Library for an INA226 module, DC Shunt Current, Voltage, and Power Monitor